-‘Party girl’ stereotype played role in acquittal of Halifax tax driver, review suggests
+‘Party girl’ stereotype played role in acquittal of Halifax taxi driver, review suggests

 Craig suggests the judge may have been influenced by defence lawyer Luke Craggs’ suggestion that the woman becomes a different “type of person” when she consumes large quantities of alcohol, including invoking Jekyll and Hyde to contrast the woman’s behaviour in her drunk and sober states.

-“The inference (Craggs) invited Judge Lenehan to draw was that the complainant is a woman transformed by the consumption of alcohol into an irrational, uninhibited person, who might quite imaginably enter the taxi of an unknown man, and immediately (or almost) remove her clothing, throw her shoes, urine soaked pants and underwear at him, and perhaps kiss or lick his face,” says Craig.
+“The inference (Craggs) invited Judge Lenehan to draw was that the complainant is a woman transformed by the consumption of alcohol into an irrational, uninhibited person, who might quite imaginably enter the taxi of an unknown man, and immediately (or almost) remove her clothing, throw her shoes, urine soaked pants and underwear at him, and perhaps kiss or lick his face,” Craig said.
 “The logic of this stereotype turns on the assumption that drunk women will have sex with anyone, anywhere, any time.”

-Craggs submitted evidence at trial suggesting the woman was acting flirtatious at a bar before the alleged incident took place, which Craig says should have been ruled inadmissible under a section of Canada’s Criminal Code that bans using a person’s sexual history to draw inferences about his or her willingness to consent.
-The evidence was not flagged by the judge or Crown, says Craig.
+Craggs submitted evidence at trial suggesting the woman was acting flirtatious at a bar before the alleged incident took place, which Craig said should have been ruled inadmissible under a section of Canada’s Criminal Code that bans using a person’s sexual history to draw inferences about his or her willingness to consent.
+The evidence was not flagged by the judge or Crown, Craig said.

-Craig suggests reforms such as mandatory sexual assault training for judges.
-She says judges should also be required to release written decisions in sexual assault cases to increase transparency and possibly avoid “carelessly worded” statements, like Lenehan’s blunt assertion in his 20-minute oral decision that “a drunk can consent.”
+Craig suggested reforms such as mandatory sexual assault training for judges.
+She also said judges should also be required to release written decisions in sexual assault cases to increase transparency and possibly avoid “carelessly worded” statements, like Lenehan’s blunt assertion in his 20-minute oral decision that “a drunk can consent.”

 The Crown has said it will appeal the case on the grounds that Lenehan made multiple legal mistakes in his ruling, including that he engaged in speculation about consent rather than drawing inferences from the facts proven in evidence.Report Typo/Error